 Biographical Information

-Johnny Lewis was the player who appeared the most in right field on the 1965 Mets, and also the player who appeared the most in center field for the team.
+Johnny Lewis was the player who appeared the most in right field on the New York Mets in 1965, and also the player who appeared the most in center field for the team.
 In addition, he played three other years in the majors.

 He slugged over .500 several times in the minors.

 After his playing career ended, he was a scout (1970-1972), coach and manager at various levels in the Cardinals organization from 1970 to 1998, including coaching the big league Cardinals from 1973 to 1976 and again from 1985 to 1989.